Identity, Values, and Process

 My clients are individuals, couples, families, groups, agencies, businesses, and other organizations.
 I enjoy getting to know people and I try to work hard for them.

-I've been married to my first wife for 36 years and I have two responsible adult children.
+I've been married to my first wife for over 40 years, and I have two responsible adult children.

 How do we work together?